E-CAM/E-CAM-Library/Classical-MD-Modules/modules/OpenPathSampling/ops_visit_all_states/readme.rst

 One of the ways to get initial trajectories for path sampling is to use dynamics that aren't physical for the ensemble of interest, such as using an increased temperature.
-If a trajectory has a frame in every state, then in must have subtrajectories that connect from each state to another one, and therefore it has all the information to start a MSTIS simulation.
-The ensemble definition tools in OPS make it easy to create such
+If a trajectory has a frame in every state, then it must have subtrajectories that connect from each state to another one, and therefore it has all the information to start a MSTIS simulation.
+The ensemble definition tools in OPS make it easy to create such custom sequential ensembles [1]_.

 However, users often want to do simulation setup in an interactive mode, such as in a Jupyter notebook, or at a minimum want to have a sense of the